Current airplane pilot

 - performed three takeoffs/landings as PIC within the last 90 days in the make/model you want to take a passenger, plus

-- Hold some sort of medical fitness (drivers license for sport pilot or FAA third class medical for private pilot)
+- Hold some sort of medical fitness (drivers license for sport pilot or FAA third-class medical for private pilot)

 You must maintain these to stay current.
 Many pilots stay in shape so they can keep their FAA medical and fly.
-Loosing your right to fly because of a medical problem you could have avoided would be disastrous if you love to fly.
+Losing your right to fly because of a medical problem you could have avoided would be disastrous if you love to fly.
 Eat right, exercise and do all those things you know will keep you healthy.

 To enhance flight knowledge, the best thing for current pilots is to go flying, stay up to date with what is happening in aviation and get training when you can to improve your aeronautical knowledge and flight skills.

 AOPA and EAA are both great organizations to belong to and participate in.